-However smart your think your SEO strategy is it’ll never fool Google’s Algorithm boffins who are always a step ahead of those who think they can manipulate the system.
-Updates of Google’s algorithms will always make sure they are ahead of those who believe in trying to gain a short cut to a top spot on the rankings list.
+First off however smart your think your SEO strategy is it will never out smart Google’s Algorithms.
+Googles army of highly skilled coders are always several steps ahead of those who think they can manipulate the system.
+Regular updates of Google’s algorithms keeps them ahead of anyone trying to fake their way to the first page of google SERP.

-• Because Google is constantly changing its algorithms as much as 1 or 2 times a day 365 days of the year it would be impossible to out smart these boffins.
+Google is constantly changing its algorithms as much as 1 or 2 times a day 365 days of the year.
+In other words it would be impossible to out smart these boffins.

-A bit like Apple’s animal naming policy for Operating Systems (Mountain Lion, Snow leopard…etc), Google uses animal names to label their major update filters.
-Over the years we’ve been introduced to Panda, Pigeon, Penguin and just when we thought another animal beginning with letter ‘P’ they unpredictably named their lastest filter Hummingbird.
-All their changes over the years are studied by SEO experts who in turn modify their website design to optimise and appeal to the latest updates.
-The most well know are listed as follows:
+A bit like Apple’s animal naming policy for their Operating Systems iOS Mountain Lion, Snow leopard…etc. Google uses animal names to label their major filter updates.
+Over the years Panda, Pigeon, Penguin have been launched.
+Then just when we expected another animal beginning with letter ‘P’ they named their latest filter Hummingbird.
+Every major change is studied by SEO experts.
+They in turn modify their website design to optimise and appeal to the latest updates.
+We’ve listed the most well known here:

 Google’s Panda Update (2011)

 The areas they updated were:

 - Penalizing any websites with similar or identical content.

 - Rewarding quality versus quantity.

 Google’s Panda main goal was to identify fake content farmers who harvest (or steal) content from multiple sites.
 Then gather it together to rearrange and repost on their own sites to increase their position on the ranking list.
 In an effort to rid the internet of fake and poor quality web content Panda successfully managed to up-rank good quality sites and down rank low-quality content sites.